s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 Each `Storable` object implements its own `store()` and `load()` methods, which serialize or deserialize themselves using a `BinaryBuffer`, writing into a `Block` object.
 Blocks are fixed-size (1024 bytes) and contain a header (metadata like block type, name length, and data size) followed by a payload section used to hold serialized binary data.<br>

 For example, when storing a `Schema`, the block’s header records that it's a `schemaBlock`, along with the schema name size and total data size.
-The payload includes the attribute list, primary key info, and any other schema metadata.
+The payload includes the attribute list, primary key data, and any other schema metadata.
 The `BinaryBuffer` handles writing this data into the block in a platform-independent way.

 {% include image-gallery.html images="Storage.png" height="400" alt="Storage_saving" %}